jimhigson/oboe.js-website/content/why.md

 Let's start by examining the standard pattern found on most AJAX-powered sites.
 We have a client-side web application and a service that it goes to for data.
-The page isn't updated until the response completes.
+The page isn't updated until the response completes:

 {{demo "fast-ajax-discrete"}}

+Oboe is different from most streaming JSON libraries since the JSON does not have to follow a special format.
-On a good connection there isn't a huge amount of time to save but we can show data sooner and give a more responsive feel by using streaming.
+On a good connection there isn't a huge amount of time to save but we can show data sooner and give a more responsive feel by using streaming:

 {{demo "fast-ajax-progressive"}}

-As the connection gets slower or the response gets larger the improvement is more significant.
+With a slower connection or larger data the improvement is more significant.

 Transmit fluently over mobile